 and how to go from the left-hand side of Eq. \eqref{eq:E0k} to expressing the energy in terms of the symmetrized double commutator is explained in Section 2 in Ref. \cite{rowe_equations-of-motion_1968}.
 In the active space approximation, $\ket{\Psi(\vec{\theta}_{\text{opt}})}$ is an approximation to the exact ground state.
 It is, therefore, convenient to use the symmetrized double commutator in Eq.~\eqref{eq:E0k} since it will result in a Hermitian Hessian.
 We approximate the excitation operators by linearly expanding them in a basis of elementary excitations.
 In this work, we are interested in the electronic excitation energies.
 Therefore, we use number-conserving spin-adapted one- and two-electron excitation and de-excitation operators in the active space and orbital rotation operators outside the active space with coefficients $\{\mathcal{A},\mathcal{B},\mathcal{X},\mathcal{Y}\}$

-where $\hat{G}_I$ acts in the active space, and $\hat{q}_I$ acts outside the active space and between the spaces.
+where $\hat{G}_I$ acts in the active space, and $\hat{q}_I$ acts between the spaces.
 We need to consider both excitation and de-excitation operators because $\ket{\Psi(\vec{\theta}_{\text{opt}})}$ comprises multiple determinants.
 The $\hat{G}_I$ operators are the singlet single and singlet double excitation operators given as~\cite{paldus_application_1977, piecuch_orthogonally_1989}

 where $a \geq b$ and $i \geq j$, and the indices \emph{i} and \emph{j} are used for the occupied reference orbitals and the indices \emph{a} and \emph{b} for the unoccupied reference orbitals in the active space.
 For the two-electron operators, the operator with the `$+$' sign is couple via intermediate singlet spin states, whereas the operator with the `$-$' sign is couple via intermediate triplet spin states.
 The orbital rotation operators $\hat{q}_I$ are the singlet one-electron excitation operators given as